Nuitka/Nuitka-website/doc/doc/roadmap.rst

    does and make this kind of change.
 This transition is almost complete, but the Qt plugins are still missing.

-   My goal here is to say that e.g. a datafile should be what Nuitka commercial currently calls "trusted" independent of it being a datafile, right now that is not the case, but Nuitka is much closer to that now.
+   My goal here is to say that e.g. a data file should be what Nuitka commercial currently calls "trusted" independent of it being a data file, right now that is not the case, but Nuitka is much closer to that now.
 This is of course the same with multiple distributions.

    For data files, this plugin could hook the data file copying process